jgwill/coaiapy/README.md

 make test-release
 ```

-This command cleans build artifacts, runs tests, builds the package and uploads
+This command cleans build artifacts, installs build tools, runs tests,
-it to TestPyPI using Twine.
-Ensure `TWINE_USERNAME` and `TWINE_PASSWORD` are set
+builds the package and uploads it to TestPyPI using Twine.
+Ensure
-with your TestPyPI credentials.
+`TWINE_USERNAME` and `TWINE_PASSWORD` are set with your TestPyPI
+credentials.

 ## License